The Spy Who Dumped Me: Plot

 Driving back to the airport, Sebastian explains that Drew's "parents" are actually notorious criminals.
 Drew was discreetly negotiating with them on the sale of the USB card, and Audrey was part of his cover.
 Audrey confesses that she had actually hidden the drive in her vagina.
 When Sebastian cannot decrypt the information on the card, Morgan calls her old Summer camp friend Edward Snowden for assistance; he helps them hack it.

-The trio travel to a hostel in Amsterdam, where they are attacked by Sebastian's CIA partner Duffer, who plans to sell the drive himself.
+The trio travel to a hostel in Amsterdam and are attacked by Sebastian's CIA partner Duffer, who plans to sell the drive himself.
 They are rescued by their hostel roommate, who thinks they are being robbed and body slams Duffer to his death.
 Audrey answers Duffer's phone when it rings and agrees to sell the drive at a private party in Berlin.

 To get into the buyer, Audrey and Sebastian disguise themselves as the Canadian ambassador and his wife, while Morgan joins the Cirque du Soleil crew.
 Sebastian is attacked and Morgan is confronted by Nadejda on an acrobat swing, eventually killing her.
 Meanwhile, Audrey meets her mysterious contact and finds Drew, who is still alive and searches through her purse for the USB.
 Sebastian arrives, held hostage by Drew's "parents".

 After a standoff, Drew's "parents" are shot, leaving Sebastian and Drew, who accuse each other of trying to hurt Audrey.
 Drew then shoots Sebastian, and Audrey pretends to be glad before grabbing his gun.
 When he tries to attack her, she kicks him in the groin.
 Once he is on the ground, Morgan throws a cannonball at him.
 Drew is arrested, and Audrey, Morgan, and Sebastian escape.

 Sebastian later gives Morgan his untraceable phone to let her parents know she is alive.
-As she's talking, Sebastian's boss calls to lift his suspension.
+As she is talking, Sebastian's boss calls to lift his suspension.
 Morgan begs her for a job as a spy.
 Meanwhile, Sebastian and Audrey kiss.

-A year later, while celebrating Audrey's birthday in Tokyo, her party is revealed to be a ruse, as it's actually an assignment with Sebastian to stop a group of Japanese Yakuza gangsters.
+A year later, Audrey's birthday is celebrated in Tokyo.
+However, her party is revealed to be a ruse, as it is actually an assignment with Sebastian to stop Japanese Yakuza gangsters.